Cal Lutheran's Counseling Psychology program has several unique features that set it apart from other programs of its kind.

 Individual supervision, group supervision, staff training, peer support, and shared learning experiences — in an atmosphere designed to facilitate growth as a therapist — create exceptional opportunities.
 Each student therapist experiences a variety of client types, client problems, and therapeutic approaches.
 Work as a sole therapist and as a co-therapist is incorporated, and up to 750 hours applicable to the California licensing requirement are obtained.

-The program curriculum has been designed to include six elective credits for students to select a clinical specialization of their choice.
+Each student chooses a six-credit clinical specialization.
 This opportunity enables students to gain extra training in a clinical area and advance their knowledge in a specialized clinical topic.
-Specialization courses shift from year-to-year based on trends in the field and student interest in different topics.
-Our current specialization courses are:
+Specialization courses change from year-to-year based on trends in the field and student interest in different topics.
+Our recent specializations are:

-This track allows students and mental health professionals to focus on counseling within the context of the Latino cultural perspective.
+This specialization allows students and mental health professionals to focus on counseling within the context of the Latino/a cultural perspective.
+The first course emphasizes theory and the second course focuses on clinical applications.
 This class is taught in English.
 No Spanish is required.

 - Family Mediation

-This track prepares students and licensed professionals to work as Family Court mediators by exploring mental health and child development within the context of family disputes, legal issues, and resolution models.
+This specialization prepares students and licensed professionals to work as Family Court mediators by exploring mental health and child development within the context of family disputes, legal issues, and resolution models.

 Community Outreach Project